kwizl/testing-practice-js/README.md

 - WebPack
 - Jest
 - ESLint (Linter) with Stickler (CI Tool)
-- Git, Github and VScode
+- Git, Github, and Visual Studio Code
 <br>

 ## Getting Start

 #### Get a local copy
-Now you need a copy of this application, if you are using Git:
+Now you need a copy of this application if you are using Git:
 ```js
 git@github.com:rsnazario/testing-practice-js.git
 ```
-Otherwise just hit (Download Zip) on green button (Clone or Download) at top of this page.
+Click (Download Zip) on the green button (Clone or Download) on this page.

 #### Run App

-In order to install its dependencies, run in your terminal:
+To install its dependencies, run in your terminal:
 ```js
 npm install
 ```
-This command will install all its dependencies for node_modules folder, along with the Jest tool.
+This command will install all its dependencies for the node_modules folder, along with the Jest tool.
 Then, just run the script for testing:

 ```js
 npm run test